 Crappy parenting was the bible of my life.
-Dad in particular would sit and PRAY that nothing would happen to me and my two brothers, without actually doing anything to protect us.
-Cut to: me, aged 14, getting pissed with scally schoolmates and headbanging to student music on art centre Thursdays.
+Dad in particular would sit and pray that nothing would happen to me and my two brothers, without actually doing anything to protect us.
+Cut to: me, aged 14, getting pissed with scally schoolmates and brainbanging to student music on art centre Thursdays.

 I dunno – maybe praying worked for the first year, when nothing happened to me during my wannabe-mosher phase.
-But by 15, Dad’s god must have stopped listening when I was taken advantage of by two lads from the year above.
+But by 15, Dad’s god must have stopped listening by the time I was taken advantage of by two lads from the year above.
 I use that ghastly euphemism because you say “rape” and you say “victim.”
 I was never a victim.
 I was pissed.
 I couldn’t remember it.
 I recall being on the streets, screaming for help for whatever reason, but I had no real knowledge of WHY.

 Until the day after.